monkidea/Projects/Machine Learning/ImpossibleEulerianGraph/README.md

-For example, if we were to look at the shopping trends of a customer in an online shopping platform, if we take the items bought by a customer to be the vertices of the graph, and the order in which items were bought to be the edges (we could consider multiple items purchased to each other to all be connected to each other), we could feed training data into our machine learning algorithm using the path found by this program.
+For example, if we were to look at the shopping trends of a customer in an online shopping platform, if we take the items bought by a customer to be the vertices of the graph, and the order in which items were bought to be the edges (we could consider multiple items purchased together to all be connected to each other), we could feed training data into our machine learning algorithm using the path found by this program.

 This consists of a library file "Eulerian_Graph.py", which contains all the functions, class definitions and all the major